voychris/webflux-security-concurrency-issue/README.md

 1. Run the app: `./gradlew bootRun`

 2. Run the below commands in two separate terminals simultaneously.
 You can use Apache Bench (ab) or [hey](https://github.com/rakyll/hey).
 With enough concurrency you'll be able to reproduce the issue.
-I've set the concurrency 100 but you might be able to to lower it and still see the issue.
+I've set the concurrency to 100 but you might be able to lower it.
     ```
     hey -m PUT -d '{"foo": "yyy"}' -H "Authorization: Bearer can-foo" -n 20000 -c 100 -T application/json http://localhost:8080/api/foo
     ```